 Earn While You Learn

 Want to become qualified as a journalist but cannot afford to take time out from earning a living?
-We have the perfect course for you.
-Study every Wednesday evening and all day Saturday September to July, plus one week full-time.
+Then we have the perfect course for you.
+Study every Wednesday evening and all day Saturday, September to July, plus Monday evenings for the first term.
 No classes in school holidays or half-terms.

 “The part-time course at Journalist Works has been invaluable.
 The team are all lovely, knowledgeable and go above and beyond.
 It has been a great way to become a journalist while still continuing my full-time job.
 I would recommend it to anyone interested in journalism.”